There are plenty of online photography classes. And taking one for beginners is one of the best ways to skyrocket your photography skills in no time.

 However, there’s not a lot more coverage here.
 There are no chapters about using other gear, basic compositional techniques, or popular genres of photography.

-For whom: beginner photographers who want to understand their camera.
+This is best for beginner photographers who want to understand their camera.

 Photo Shortcuts is a video course for beginners with some basic knowledge.
 It aims to provide guidance in a handful of specific photography scenarios.